forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 Z signifies code changes.
 ```

-The process below outlines how minor new 0.Y.Z point versions are managed.
+The process below outlines how minor new .Y.Z point versions are managed.

-1. When a new point version is ready to be released, either new 0.Y.0 version
+1. When a new point version is ready to be released, either new .Y version
-or new 0.0.Z version, a new release branch will be created from the
+or new .Z version, a new release branch will be created from the
 `dev` branch.

 1. The release branch will undergo functional and integration testing.